NenoR96/articles/README.md

 ## Usage

-* In app.js rename the mongoose connection to database to your own or download mongodump file from repository
+* In app.js rename the mongoose connection to database to your own or download mongodump files from repository

 ### Installation